thomas-lamiaux/rocq-prover.org/data/tutorials/guides/1_00_install_Rocq.md

 ## Join the Community

 Make sure you [join the Rocq community](/community).
-You'll find many community members on [Discuss](https://discourse.rocq-prover.org/) or [Discord](https://discord.com/invite/cCYQbqN).
-These are great places to ask for help if you have any issues.
+You'll find many community members on [Zulip](https://coq.zulipchat.com/), which is a great place to ask for help if you have any issues.